-I had never heard of Marie Everette until I read Charles W. McKinney’s excellent Greater Freedom: The Evolution of the Civil Rights Struggle in Wilson, North Carolina.
+I had never heard of Marie Everett until I read Charles W. McKinney’s excellent Greater Freedom: The Evolution of the Civil Rights Struggle in Wilson, North Carolina.
 I’m not sure how it is possible that her struggle was so quickly forgotten in Wilson.
 However, it is never too late to reclaim one’s history.
 To go back and get it.
 So, here is the story of the fight for justice for Everett — a small victory that sent a big message to Wilson’s black community and likely a shudder of premonition through its white one:

-The Wilson Daily Times, as was its wont, gave Everette’s story short-shrift.
+The Wilson Daily Times, as was its wont, gave Everett’s story short-shrift.
 However, the Norfolk Journal & Guide, an African-American newspaper serving Tidewater Virginia, stood in the gap.
-(Contrary to the article’s speculation, there was already a NAACP branch on the ground in Wilson, and it should have been credited with taking bold action to free Everette.)
+(Contrary to the article’s speculation, there was already a NAACP branch on the ground in Wilson, and it should have been credited with taking bold action to free Everett.)

 Norfolk Journal & Guide, 23 March 1946.